jonathansick/preprint/README.rst

 - ``preprint diff`` to run ``latexdiff`` against a commit in Git,
 - ``preprint pack`` to package the document for journals or the arXiv.

-Check the `Github Issues <https://github.com/jonathansick/preprint/issues>`_ to submit additional ideas.
+Check the `GitHub Issues <https://github.com/jonathansick/preprint/issues>`_ to submit additional ideas.

 ====================================
 Configuration System / preprint.json
 ====================================

-``preprint`` configurations are determined from (in order of increasing precedence): internal defaults, a project-specific JSON file, command line arguments.
+``preprint`` configurations are determined from (in order of increasing precedence): internal defaults, a project-specific JSON file, and command line arguments.

 The JSON configurations file makes ``preprint`` much easier to use.
 The configuration file should be named ``preprint.json``, and be located in the root directory of the LaTeX project.